 Floodplains: a natural system to preserve and restore

-The preservation and restoration of Europe’s largely degraded floodplains, must be better prioritised according to European Environment Agency report ‘Floodplains: a natural system to preserve and restore’.
+The preservation and restoration of Europe’s largely degraded floodplains must be better prioritised according to the European Environment Agency report ‘Floodplains: a natural system to preserve and restore’.

 The report says floodplains have a key role to play in improving biodiversity, water, and climate change mitigation and adaptation.
 The report points to studies that show that up to 90 % of floodplains have been environmentally degraded as a result of structural flood protection, river straightening, disconnection of floodplain wetlands, agricultural land use and urbanisation over the past two centuries.